axelpengineering/axelpengineering/README.md

 - ⚙️ [Planetary Gear Box:](https://github.com/axelpengineering/Planetary-Gear-Box-Group-Project)

-  Designed as part of a team in MIE243: Mechanical Engineering Design I, We aimed to create at 12:1 speed reduction gearbox 3D printed with a maximum of 6 hours of print time.
+  Designed as part of a team in MIE243: Mechanical Engineering Design I, we aimed to create at 12:1 speed reduction gearbox 3D printed with a maximum of 6 hours of print time.
 We opted for the bonus marks by making the input and output shafts colinear.